shader-slang/spec/declarations.md

 %> It is possible for user code to declare a variable of type `MyVector` above, and explicitly write to the `x` and `y` fields to initialize it.
 %> A future version of the language may close up this loophole.

-\begin{Note}
-Slang does not provide any equivalent to C++ \emph{destructors}, which run automatically when an instance goes out of scope.
+Note: Slang does not provide any equivalent to C++ destructors, which run automatically when an instance goes out of scope.
-\end{Note}

 Properties {#decl.prop}
 ----------

-A \SpecDef{property declaration} introduces a binding that can have its behavior for read and write operations customized.
+A <dfn>property declaration</dfn> introduces a binding that can have its behavior for read and write operations customized.

 \begin{Syntax}
     \SynDefine{PropertyDeclaration} \\